 Each year in February the editor writes to all the people who advertise in ‘Contact’ thanking them and asking if they would like to continue for another year (April-March) and whether they would like to update their advert.
 We supply them with a copy of their current advert and quote the cost for the coming year.
 This had all been done for this year by Doreen before I took over and I just had to receive the payments and pass them on to our treasurer.
 (Phew – sigh of relief from me!!!)

 When all the adverts for the new year have been confirmed, including some new replacements, they are then arranged in the magazine.
 A copy of the April edition, when it is ready, is then sent to all our advertisers so that they can see their adverts in print.

-Another annual job, normally undertaken by Sheila Kemp, is collecting the subscriptions from you all.
+Another annual job is collecting the subscriptions from you all.

 The monthly task of preparing ‘Contact’ begins about the 1st of each month.
 I start by preparing the regular pages….

 - 1. The diary page – by checking with Michael (the Vicar) what he has in his diary, and also, the lectionary which lists any special festivals.